fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Add-AzureADApplicationOwner.md

 # Add-AzureADApplicationOwner

 ## SYNOPSIS
-Add an owner to an application
+Adds an owner to an application.

 ## SYNTAX